Donate Sponsor

 A photo of a white-and-grey cat with text saying '#MatureMoggiesDay 16 June' and the Cats Protection logo

-Sadly though, cats in our care aged 11 years and older take an average of one month to find their new forever homes, over three times longer than kittens who take just eight days.
+Cats in our care aged 11 years and older take an average of one month to find their new forever homes.
+That's over three times longer than kittens who take just eight days.

-To show that these older cats still have a lot to give, Cats Protection has launched Mature Moggies Day on 16 June, encouraging people to share inspiring stories of their older cats with #MatureMoggiesDay.
+To show that these older cats still have a lot to give, Cats Protection has launched Mature Moggies Day on 16 June.
+We encourage people to share inspiring stories of their older cats with #MatureMoggiesDay.

 How old is the world's oldest cat?